seamplex/feenox/README.md

 # Licensing

 FeenoX is distributed under the terms of the [GNU General Public License](http://www.gnu.org/copyleft/gpl.html) version 3 or (at your option) any later version.
 The following text was borrowed from the [Gmsh documentation](http://gmsh.info/doc/texinfo/gmsh.html#Copying-conditions).
-Replacing “Gmsh” with “FeenoX” gives:
+Replacing “Gmsh” with “FeenoX” (using Unix's `sed`) gives:

 > ```include
 > doc/freesw.md